 Leather and suede are a special subset of shoe materials.
 They’re organic, meaning they need to be moisturized and maintained constantly for maximum aesthetic beauty and functionality.

 However, no matter how carefully you treat them, you still sometimes tear your leather or suede shoes.
 If they’re expensive shoes, you don’t want to throw them away or donate them, but you might not be in a position to take them to a shoe cobbler either.
-In such a case, using a shoe glue dedicated to leather and suede would be your best bet.

 Luckily, Aleene’s Leather and Suede Glue is one of the best glues for this purpose.
 It’s fast-acting and strong, meaning you can use it for both dress and work shoes.
 Its purpose extends beyond shoes, as you can use it to repair leather purses, couches, jackets, and other items.

-The glue dries in less than five minutes depending on how much you apply (of course, more glue takes longer to dry, but basic shoe repair shouldn’t take too long).
-If you’re worried about a tear in your leather shoes getting worse, applying some Aleene Leather and Suede Shoe Glue will nip that tear in the bud.
+The glue dries in less than five minutes, depending on how much you apply (of course, more glue takes longer to dry, but basic shoe repair shouldn’t take too long).

 Leather and suede also need non-staining glues as well.
 While other shoes dry yellow or brown, this one dries in a way that makes it unnoticeable.
-It’s a great shoe for people who love their leather shoes.

 For those who want their leather shoes to be an investment, purchasing leather-specific glue such as this one from Aleene’s allows you to prolong your beloved shoes’ lifespans.
+I think it is the best shoe glue for people who love leather shoes.

 Pros: